-Effects on ecosystem aspects are considered more fully under Clauses 12.1 -12.4.
+Effects on ecosystem aspects are considered more fully under Clauses 12.1-12.4.
 Essentially, there are several processes in place which demonstrably address actual or potential impacts identified through the monitoring of the groundfish fishery and the ecosystem supporting the fishery.

-The primary mechanism is the annual Stock Assessment and Fishery Evaluation (SAFE) report.
-Following scientific assessment by the assessment authors, NMFS plan teams, information and recommendations are made to the SSC and NPFMC.
+The primary mechanism is the annual SAFE report.
+Following scientific assessment by the assessment authors, NMFS plan teams, information and recommendations are made to the SSC and Council.
 The Council, following reviews of relevant information, will recommend TACs for each target species.
 It is noted that this council review includes consideration of inputs on effects on habitats, protected species and the wider ecosystem, all of which may affect decision making.
 The process of managing the groundfish fishery in relation to these considerations is set out in the FMP.
 The FMP is also subject to review through the PSEIS to determine the impacts of management options and so selection of the preferred (least damaging) options.

-There are specific processes through NMFS and U.S. Fish and Wildlife Service (USFWS) to review potential impacts (generally indirect effects through changes in prey availability) on endangered species (through the Endangered Species Act) and marine mammals (Marine Mammal Protection Act).
+There are specific processes through NMFS and USFWS to review potential impacts (generally indirect effects through changes in prey availability) on endangered species (through the ESA) and marine mammals (MMPA).
 Assessments of the effects of the Alaska groundfish fisheries on many Endangered species are also provided in the Alaska Groundfish Harvest Specifications Environmental Impact Statement.
-There are also requirements for the relevant agency (NMFS or U.S. Fish and Wildlife Service - USFWS) to evaluate (provide a Biological Opinion) on the effects of the Fishery Management Plans (FMP) for the Gulf of Alaska (GOA) and Bering Sea/Aleutian Islands (BSAI) groundfish fisheries and the State of Alaska parallel groundfish fisheries on endangered species.
-The BiOp process has been followed, as required for short-tailed albatross, Steller sea lion and chinook salmon in relation to the groundfish fisheries.
+There are also requirements for the relevant agency (NMFS or USFWS) to evaluate (provide a biological opinion) on the effects of the FMP for the GOA and BSAI groundfish fisheries and the State of Alaska parallel groundfish fisheries on endangered species.
+The biological opinion process has been followed, as required for short-tailed albatross, Steller sea lion, and Chinook salmon in relation to the groundfish fisheries.